 - Cyber Prep looks at both the threat organizations face and the measures that organizations may take to defend themselves, making explicit the relationship between the two components.
 Cyber Prep enables an organization to articulate why it might be a target of advanced cyber adversaries, to develop profiles of its anticipated adversaries, and thus to motivate specific elements of its cyber preparedness strategy. - While many frameworks focus on one dimension (e.g., adversary capabilities, or the operational aspect of the defender), Cyber Prep represents multiple dimensions of both the attacker and defender: - For the Attacker, Cyber Prep considers Intent (e.g., financial gain, geopolitical advantage), Scope, Timeframe, and Capabilities (e.g., resources, expertise). - For the Defender, Cyber Prep considers Governance (e.g., organizational roles), Operations (e.g., proactive vs. reactive posture, stages of the cyber attack lifecycle3 (CAL) addressed), and Architecture & Engineering (e.g., how well-defined the security architecture is, how the organization approaches security engineering). - Cyber Prep facilitates definition and articulation of threat assumptions and concerns, and identification of tailored strategic elements, appropriate for the organization based on the threat.
 It is emphatically not intended to serve as either a compliance vehicle, or a maturity model.
-Thus, while the Governance, Operations, and Architecture & Engineering areas are described in an incremental manner for five different preparedness strategies, Cyber Prep assumes that the organization will pick and choose strategic goals based on such considerations as size, culture, and legal, regulatory, and contractual constraints, rather than taking an all-ornothing approach as in a compliance or maturity model.
+Thus, while the Governance, Operations, and Architecture & Engineering areas are described in an incremental manner for five different preparedness strategies, Cyber Prep assumes that the organization will pick and choose strategic goals based on such considerations.